signalfx/splunk-otel-python/migration.md

 These are the known issues as a result of migrating from the SignalFx Tracing Library for Python to the Splunk Distribution of OpenTelemetry Python:

 - psycopg2 is disabled because it contains a bug that prevents the driver from functioning correctly.
-- You can't enable or disable specific instrumentations.
+- You can't enable or disable specific instrumentations right now.
-- You can't inject trace context in logs.
+- You can't inject trace context in logs right now.

 ## Requirements